visgl/deck.gl/dev-docs/RFCs/vNext/composite-layer-customization-rfc.md

 ### Proposal: CompositeLayers take a new `subLayerProps` prop

 The `subLayerProps` prop would be a recursive object.
 The keys are sublayer ids and the values are object of props to override.
-A special prop `layer` can be used to override layer type.
+A special prop `type` can be used to override layer type.

 In application: